RobJN/regional-fes/README.md

-# National Eerngy System Operator Visualisations
+# National Energy System Operator Visualisations

 The following visualisations of FES are based on prior work by [Open Innovations](https://open-innovations.org/) and [Northern Powergrid](https://odileeds.github.io/northern-powergrid/2020-DFES/):